Efficient Federated Meta-Learning over Multi-Access Wireless Networks: Non-Uniform Federated Meta-Learning

-where the outer expectation is taken with respect to $\mathcal{N}_k$ and data sample sizes, and the inner expectation is only regarding data sample sizes. \end{theorem} \begin{proof} The detailed proof is presented in Appendix \ref{proof:thm:gap} of the technical report \cite{technicalreport}. \end{proof} Theorem \ref{thm:gap} provides a lower bound on the one-round reduction of the global objective function $F$ based on the device selection.
-It quantifies each device's contribution to the objective improvement, depending on the variance of local meta-function, task similarities, smoothness, and learning rates.
+The key step to derive the desired result is providing a tight lower bound for the product of $\nabla F(\bfw^k)$ and $\tilde{\nabla} F(\bfw^k)$.
+The detailed proof is presented in Appendix \ref{proof:thm:gap} of the technical report \cite{technicalreport}. \end{proof} Theorem \ref{thm:gap} provides a lower bound on the one-round reduction of the global objective function $F$ based on the device selection.
+It implies that different user selection has varying impacts on the objective improvement and quantifies the contribution of each device to the objective improvement, depending on the variance of local meta-function, task similarities, smoothness, and learning rates.
+It therefore provides a criterion for selecting users to accelerate the convergence.

 From Theorem \ref{thm:gap}, we have the following Corollary, which simplifies the above result and extends it to multi-step cases. \begin{corollary} Suppose that Assumptions \ref{assump:smoothness}-\ref{assump:similarity} are satisfied, and $\mathcal{D}_i$, $\mathcal{D}'_i$, and $\mathcal{D}''_i$ are independent batches with $D_i=D'_i=D''_i$.
 If the local update and global aggregation follow \eqref{eq:local_update} and \eqref{eq:global_agregation} respectively, then the following fact holds true with $\beta\in[0,1/L_F)$

 where positive constants $\lambda_1$ and $\lambda_2$ satisfy that